AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 | Accountant using Copilot | Service connecting your ERP, detecting anomalies in real time, and generating preventive alerts before difficult month-ends |

 The difference isn't the level of technical sophistication.
 It's the locus of value: is AI in your backstage, or is it what your client is actually paying for?
+For the numbers: 1,114 French startups with AI at the heart of their model in 2026.

 4-step framework to reposition your offering as AI-First